 This rosemary focaccia is light, fluffy, and completely gluten-free thanks to almond flour and beaten egg whites.
 It looks like traditional focaccia with those little dimples of olive oil on top, but it’s got its own personality.

 Not chewy like a yeast bread, but soft and tender with a hint of nuttiness that white flour just can’t give you.
-If you’ve ever tried my cheesy muffins made with almond flour, you’ll know almond flour can make miracles happen.
+If you’ve ever tried my cheesy muffins made with almond flour, you’ll know almond flour works great in some baked goods.

-“I made this yesterday and was amazing!
-Even my non-keto hubby and kids loved it!
-It definitely took the carb-crave away… so satisfying and perfect for a snack board.
-We’re doing it again Friday night.”
+“I made this yesterday and was amazing! even my non-keto hubby and kids loved it!!!
+It definitely took the Carb-Crave away very satisfying and perfect for a snack board that is what we would like to do on Friday nights, and so easy to make..
+Thank you for this recipe!”

-If you’ve got a charcuterie spread planned or you just want something warm to dunk into soup, this bread holds its own.
+If you’ve got a charcuterie spread planned or you just want something warm to dunk into chicken chili, this bread holds its own.
 And the best part?
 No yeast, no proofing, no waiting around.

 A few key players you’ll need